Acenhauer/corball/README.md

 Corball Functional Testing Framework
 ===============

-Main package for Corball test automation packages
+Main package for Corball test automation packages, a test automation framework in Java and based on TestNG

 Corball Supported Platform
 ==========================